pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 ### Other:
 Rapid API:
 Numbers: API

 We could do a numbers mode maybe?
 Where the user just types numbers.
+(Tested using Python module requests)

 Chuck Norris API
 It's not specifically just letters, but it provides jokes that the user could potentially type.
+(Tested using Python module requests)